 22. Website and advertising material accuracy

 The information on our websites is based on our own visits and/or on information supplied to us by our suppliers.
-We constantly review this to ensure that it is accurate, however we do not own the airlines or ground suppliers.
+We constantly review this to ensure that it is accurate.
+However we do not own the airlines or ground suppliers.
 Ground operation changes can and do occur from time to time and may be made without any advance notification from our suppliers.
-Where we have been notified of a change we will advise you before we accept your booking or if after as soon as possible before departure.
+Where we have been notified of such a change we will advise you before we accept your booking or if after as soon as possible before departure.

 23. Safety standards